shawnyuen/SegPC-2021-PyTorch/README.md

 ### Data Cleaning
 I trained 5 models for semantic segmentation of PC (5-fold in nnUNet training), and manully corrected reference labels.

+### Challenge Terminating
+Because of mask translation in ground truths, I terminated the challenge.